stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 18 (P3L5) - Non-functional Reqs and Arch Styles.md

 ### Side Effects Quiz 1

-_Match each architectural style with a negative side effect it can have on system design._
+_Match each architectural style with a negative side effect it can have on system design_.

 - Pipe and filter: increased coupling
 - Blackboard: can promote spread of bad data